HsiangHung/Machine_Learning_Note/Statistical_Test/KS_test/README.md

 Massa provides very good explanation about the application of KS test in her lecture [[S. Massa]][Kolmogorov Smirnov Test & Power of Tests].
+Marc-Olivier Arsenault has very nice blog to introduce the concept without math [[Marc-Olivier Arsenault]][Kolmogorov-Smirnov Test].